jarofghosts/clapchop/README.md

 ## options

+### sampling

-- "Hold beyond slice"
+- "hold beyond chop point"
-  - continuing to hold the trigger button will continue playing sample past the chop point.
+  - continuing to hold the trigger button will continue playing sample past the chop enenddpoint.
-- "Gate on release"
+- "stop chop on release"
   - depressing the trigger button will stop sample playback before the chop endpoint.

 these options are both enabled by default, which makes sample playback naturally follow button presses.

+## why?

+i could not find a free plugin for sample chopping that supported the triggering options that i wanted and worked on linux, so this is that.

 ## development